x3z3/cs326-project-oneliner/docs/milestone-2.md

 7. **Theme:** A toggle button to change the themes of the website. *Clicking the theme button will switch the entire theme of the page, between dark mode, or light mode.*

-8. **Quote:** A daily motivation quote from [zenquotes](https://zenquotes.io/). *A daily motivation quote from zenquotes.
+8. **Quote:** A daily motivational quote from [zenquotes](https://zenquotes.io/). *A daily motivation quote from zenquotes.
 Quote is cached in local storage to avoid multiple api calls.*

 9. **Screens Mode:** A toggleable screens mode which has different components rendered. *Minimalist mode to display minimum functionality on a screen.*

 10. **History:** A button to browse through the history of tasks and notes, which can be deleted. *A button to fetch a list of past tasks from the database based on IP address.*